 Czechoslovakia acceded to the Optional Protocol on 12 March 1991.
-See also notes 1 regarding "Czech Republic" and "Slovakia" in the "Historical Information" section in the front matter of [the electronic version on the website of the Multilateral Treaties Deposited with the Secretary-General; http://treaties.un.org/pages/HistoricalInfo.aspx].
+See also note 1 under "Czech Republic" and note 1 under "Slovakia" in the "Historical Information" section in the front matter of [the electronic version on the website of the Multilateral Treaties Deposited with the Secretary-General; http://treaties.un.org/pages/HistoricalInfo.aspx].

-[Ed. note: as follows:
+[Ed. note: Note 1 under Czech Republic is as follows:

-Czech Republic Note 1.
+Czech Republic

+Note 1